mchizk1/UA_Fruit_Breeding/QRlist/QR_README.md

 **Arguments:**

-* `listin` -- A csv with four required columns named "Row", "Plot", "X2021.Fieldbook.ID", and "Spreadsheet.Map.Name".
-"X2021.Fieldbook.ID" will be used to generate the QR code and the rest will be included as descriptive information in each label.
+* `listin` -- A csv with four required columns named "Row", "Plot", "Plot_ID", and "Stake_ID".
+"Plot_ID" will be used to generate the QR code and the rest will be included as descriptive information in each label.
+See [example](https://github/mchizk1/UA_Fruit_Breeding/blob/main/QRlist/example.csv) csv input file.

 * `listout` -- A character string describing the file location, name, and extension of the new QR code list to be created